apache/pekko-connectors/docs/src/main/paradox/awslambda.md

 Java
 : @@snip (/awslambda/src/test/java/docs/javadsl/Examples.java) { #init-client }

-The example above uses @extref:[Akka HTTP](akka-http:) as the default HTTP client implementation.
+The example above uses @extref:[Apache Pekko HTTP](akka-http:) as the default HTTP client implementation.
 For more details about the HTTP client, configuring request retrying and best practices for credentials, see @ref[AWS client configuration](aws-shared-configuration.md) for more details.

 We will need an @apidoc[akka.actor.ActorSystem].